benchristel/refactoring-workshop/cli-client/README.md

 ### Follow-up questions

 - Will it be easy to add more parameters to the `cabbages` function in the future?
-Will developers who call `cabbages` have to update their code when new parameters are added?
+Will app developers who call `cabbages` have to update their code when new parameters are added?
 Why or why not?
 - Are you correctly accounting for special characters in the input (dollar, space, backticks, etc.)?
 - Is there any duplication in your code?
 If so, what problems might it cause later?
-- How easy will it be for developers who use your library to test code that calls it?
+- How easy will it be for app developers to test code that calls your library?
 - How confident are you that your code is correct?
 What could you change to increase that confidence?
 - Describe two tradeoffs that you made while choosing a